-The JCQ document Access Arrangements and Reasonable Adjustments, 1 September 2022 to 31 August 2023 provides detailed information.
-This publication is available in an interactive format within the Centre Admin Portal (CAP).
+The JCQ document Access Arrangements and Reasonable Adjustments, 1 September 2023 to 31 August 2024 provides detailed information.
+This document is available in an interactive format within the Centre Admin Portal (CAP).
 The Centre Admin Portal can be accessed via any of the awarding bodies' secure extranet sites.
 The document is also available in PDF format on the JCQ website: